Skip to content

 Why is it important?

-• Target 1—Close the Gap in life expectancy within a generation, by 2031, (with infant and child mortality as supporting indicators)
+• Target 1: Close the Gap in life expectancy within a generation, by 2031, (with infant and child mortality as supporting indicators)

-• Target 2—By 2031, increase the proportion of Aboriginal and Torres Strait Islander babies with a healthy birthweight to 91 per cent (with smoking during pregnancy and alcohol use during pregnancy as supporting indicators).
+• Target 2: By 2031, increase the proportion of Aboriginal and Torres Strait Islander babies with a healthy birthweight to 91 per cent (with smoking during pregnancy and alcohol use during pregnancy as supporting indicators).

 For the latest data on the Closing the Gap targets, see the Closing the Gap Information Repository.

-The new National Aboriginal and Torres Strait Islander Health Plan 2021-2031 (the Health Plan), provides a strong overarching policy framework for Aboriginal and Torres Strait Islander health and wellbeing and is the first national health document to address the health targets and priority reforms of the National Agreement.
+The National Aboriginal and Torres Strait Islander Health Plan 2021–2031 (the Health Plan), provides a strong overarching policy framework for Aboriginal and Torres Strait Islander health and wellbeing and is the first national health document to address the health targets and priority reforms of the National Agreement.

 • Objective 4.2.
-Deliver targeted, needs-based and community-driven activities to support healthy babies
+Deliver targeted, needs-based and community-driven activities to support healthy babies.

 • Objective 4.3.
 Deliver targeted, needs-based and community-driven activities to support healthy children.